SOFIA-USRA/sofia_redux/docs/install.rst

 The `sofia_redux` package is available via anaconda or pip::

-   conda install -c sofia-usra sofia_redux
+   conda install -c sofia-usra -c astropy sofia_redux

 or::